Starcounter/Docs/guides/puppet-web-apps/html-view-guidelines/README.md

 </template>
 ```

-To add a `starcounter-composition` to this HTML view, something like this can be done:
+To add `declarative-shadow-dom` to this HTML view, something like this can be done:

 ```html
 <link rel="import" href="/sys/polymer/polymer.html">